Degree RequirementBSN preferred

-A rheumatology nurse treats patients with rheumatic diseases.
-A rheumatic disease is a disease that affects joints and muscles.
+A rheumatology nurse treats patients with rheumatic diseases, which affect joints and muscles.
 Some of these diseases are caused by overuse/wear and tear while others are caused by immune system issues.
 Some of the diseases a rheumatology nurse may encounter include:

 • Fibromyalgia – characterized by widespread musculoskeletal pain